ptsochantaris/trailer-cli/README.md

 You can get a pre-built macOS build from the [Releases](../../releases) page and put it into `/usr/local/bin`.

 ### Source
 You can build the project from source using the simple `./install.sh` script.
-It requires Swift 4.0 or later to be installed.
+It requires Swift 5.0 or later to be installed.

 ### Linux Notes
-Swift does not _yet_ support making static stand-alone binaries in Linux, so there are no Linux builds in the Releases page.
-This will hopefully change soon.
-In the meantime you can build the project from  source.
+It's very hard to maintain builds for various distros, as Swift currently can't produce static binaries, although it's quite simple to install the latest Swift version and run `./install.sh` to create the binary in your favourite distro.

 ## Quickstart
 Run Trailer without any arguments for some help.
 To get started: